 If you’re trying to lighten a stain rather than an entire garment, Lauren Singer, AKA Trash for Tossers and founder of Package Free, tells me the key is pre-treating it before washing… quickly.
 This means that yes, you should run to the bathroom immediately and soak the spot in soap and warm water.
 When I ask Singer if this means using what I consider to be the “yucky” pink bathroom soap found in most restrooms, she says it does but adds that if that really freaks you out, you can stick to warm water alone instead.

 When you get the garment home and are ready to properly wash it, Singer recommends spot treating with a stain stick first.
-“You can also use The Simply Co. laundry detergent or if you don’t have it, any kind of castile soap,” she says.
+“You can also use any kind of castile soap,” she says.
 “Always have your garment inside out so you don’t damage the visible part of the clothing.
 Then, rub [the stain stick, detergent, or soap] in—I like to use a toothbrush.
 Let that soak with warm water.”
 If it’s a really bad stain, she adds, you may want to add a little baking soda into the mix.
 Afterward, you can machine wash the item but usually.
 Singer swears by this pre-treatment process to get rid of any stain.

 To fully detox your laundry routine, here are five additional swaps to make stat.
 Plus, this is the one thing you never knew you should do before every wash.